Control Panel

 • Color: The color of the lights.

-• Power: How powerful these lights/stars are.
+• Strength: How powerful these lights/stars are.

 Gas Cloud Colors